blakedietz/house-history/README.md

 ### Furnace issues

 We had the ecobee shut off after the service technician came out to do our yearly checkupt.
-We primarily thought that the issues were caused by a mistake made by the
+We primarily thought that the issues were caused by a mistake made by the maintenance person.
+They were new.

+Ended up calling Western to come out and service the furnace later the same day and they mentioned that it was a problem with the condensate container and level not being reseated properly.

+One more issue came up and they came out and mentioned that if problems continued it might be the distance that the pump is from the drain.

 ## 2020-09